heartsofcode/heartofcode/README.md

 ## HoC's website, a little Jekyll app built with GitHub Pages.

 This app is mostly static pages.
-If you want to make a change to text on http://heartofcode.org, you're in the right place!
+If you want to make a change to some text on http://heartofcode.org, you're in the right place!

 ## Development setup